Dr Nicole Steils

 Professional background and areas of interest

-Dr Nicole Steils joined the Social Care Workforce Research Unit in April 2016.
+Dr Nicole Steils joined King's in April 2016.

 Prior to this she worked, from 2013, as a Research Assistant at Coventry University.
 She was involved in research projects related to social gerontology, integration of health and social care, child inequality, and she developed and evaluated training programmes in the health sector.
 In May 2013 she completed a Leverhulme Trust funded PhD research study on the impact of virtual environments on the identity of higher education students, also at Coventry University.